 The BT reseller proposition includes almost all of their standard products from the most basic PSTN line through to Global Services WAN connectivity.

 Perhaps the most popular product is BT Infinity Fibre Broadband due to the vast quantity of SME businesses in the UK.
-When bundled with a BT business phone line and Cloud Voice, the commission payments soon add up to a significant revenue stream.
+When bundled with a BT business phone line and Cloud Voice, the SoV (Sales order Value) represents a significant revenue stream.

 Over and above Broadband, BTNet leased line Ethernet connectivity offers symmetrical 100Mbps and 1Gbps connectivity representing the next step up in terms of performance and SLA (Service Level Agreement).

-With the demise of ISDN-2 and ISDN-30 circuits, BT Cloud Voice is fast becoming the replacement product of choice.
+With the demise of ISDN-2 and ISDN-30 circuits, BT Cloud Voice and SIP are fast becoming the replacement product of choice.
 With low-cost licences, call bundle packages, extensive features and BT Internet connectivity, the product provides an easy transition.

 Lastly, data products such as point to point and multipoint LAN extension services together with the UK and Global MPLS or SD-WAN represent further options should your clients require complex connectivity.